mlswg/mls-protocol/draft-ietf-mls-protocol.md

   direct path of the removed leaf, and also setting the root node to blank
-* Truncate the roster such that the last roster element is non-null (there must be at least one such an element, since a pre-Add GroupState cannot process a Remove, a non-pre-Add GroupState must have the current member in the roster, and self-removal is prohibited)
+* Truncate the roster such that the last roster element is non-null
-* Truncate the tree such that the rightmost non-blank leaf is the last node of the tree (clearing the tree if no such leaf exists)
+* Truncate the tree such that the rightmost non-blank leaf is the last node of the tree

+Note that there must be at least one non-null element in the roster.
+For if this GroupState is pre-Add, then it is incapable of processing a Remove operation at all.
+And if this GroupState is not pre-Add, then it must have the current member in the roster.
+Since self-removal is prohibited, at least 1 non-null element must remain.
+The same reasoning justifies the existence of a non-blank leaf in the ratchet tree.

 The update secret resulting from this change is the secret for the root node of the ratchet tree after the second step (after the third